 Figures/illustrations (if any)

 Supportive/supplementary material (if any)

-that a signed covering letter also be submitted along with
+covering letter also be submitted along with the manuscript

-the manuscript by the author to whom correspondence is to
+by the author to whom correspondence is to be addressed, delineating

-be addressed, delineating the scope of the submitted article
+the scope of the submitted article declaring the potential

-of the manuscript.
-The article contains no such material or
+and that the article should not contains such any material or information

-plagiarized, or which would, if published, in any way whatsoever,
+or which would, if published, in any way whatsoever, violate

-violate the terms and conditions as laid down in the agreement.
+the terms and conditions as laid down in the copyright agreement.